-Delivered in partnership with the Olympic Winter Institute of Australia and Ski & Snowboard Australia (Olympic Sports) and Ski & Snowboard Australia and Australian Paralympic Committee (Paralympic Sports), the NSWIS Winter Sports Program aims to support Australian winter sport athletes to become world’s best on the international stage.
+Delivered in partnership with the Olympic Winter Institute of Australia and Snow Australia (Olympic Sports), and Snow Australia and Australian Paralympic Committee (Paralympic Sports), the NSWIS Winter Sports Program aims to support Australian winter sport athletes achieve medal outcomes at the 2022 and 2026 Winter Olympic Games.

-The partnership is also supported by Perisher and Thredbo ski resorts providing world class on snow training and competition facilities, as well as the NSW Office of Sport through Jindabyne Sport and Recreation Centre providing world class off snow training facilities.
+The partnership is also supported by Perisher and Thredbo ski resorts providing access to world class on-snow training and competition facilities, as well the Office of Sport through the Jindabyne Sport and Recreation Centre providing world class off-snow training facilities and accommodation.